Discretization Invariant Networks for Learning Maps between Neural Fields: Pixel-Based Layers

 To replicate the behavior of a discrete max pooling layer with even kernel size, we shift the window by half the dimensions of a pixel, just as in the case of convolution.

-\paragraph{Tokenization} To tokenize an INR, we choose a finite set of non-overlapping regions $\omega_j \subset \domain$ of equal measure such that $\cup_j \omega_j = \domain$.
+\paragraph{Tokenization} A tokenization layer chooses a finite set of non-overlapping regions $\omega_j \subset \domain$ of equal measure such that $\cup_j \omega_j = \domain$.
 We apply the indicator function of each set to each channel $f_i$.
 An embedding of each $f_i|_{\omega_j}$ into $\real^n$ can be obtained by taking its inner product with a polynomial function whose basis spans each $L^2(\omega_j)$.
 To replicate a pre-trained embedding matrix, we interpolate the weights with B-spline surfaces.

 \paragraph{Average pooling} An average pooling layer performs a continuous convolution with a box filter, followed by downsampling.
 To reproduce a discrete average pooling with even kernels, the box filter is shifted, similarly to max pooling.